ypid/dotfiles/README.md

 ./install # Links the config from the repo to the current $HOME dir.
 ```

+On Windows those steps should work in a Git Bash as administrator.

 ### Read-only installation

 For secure, self-hosted distribution of my dotfiles to servers, clients and